 "Safety solutions that differ from the deemed-to-satisfy solutions contained within the HSC Code may be used provided equivalent safety is maintained; i.e. the vessel meets the required outcomes specified in NSCV Chapter 2 of Part F Subsection 1B to at least the same extent as required by the deemed-to-satisfy solution.
-All such 'equivalent solutions' shall comply with the requirements of Part B Chapter 2 of the NSCV."

 3.2.14 HSC Code Clause 1.13.2

 Replace Clause 1.13.2 with: